Glympse/glympse-adapter/README.md

 - `addGroup(groupInfo: string|object)`: Creates a Glympse "public" group request for viewing.
   `groupInfo` can specify the group id to load (if it is a string type), or the response of an initial groups request (if it is an object type).
+- `getETAInfo(routes)`: Request the ETAs for specific routes.
+The routes format is
+    ```
+    [
+        {
+            start: { lat: number, lng: number }, // start point of the route
+            end: { lat: number, lng: number }    // end point of the route
+        },
+        ...
+    ]
+    ```
+  Results will be returned as `ETAInfo` event.
+The order of ETAs in results will be the same as in request agrs.
 - `getGroups(null|groupId: string|[group_1,group_2,...]: Array)`: Returns a list of monitored
   Glympse public groups, based on the given input param (specified below).
 Returns an array of all matched groups, each containing current ticket invite and user information.